amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 Both models predict a relatively high probability of Clinton winning.
-As this vote is now a part of history, we figure out that both models' predictions were incorrect.
-The probabilistic model, in particular, yields a lower probability of winning, primarily due to the higher spread of data points around a growth value of 2.
+As this vote is now a part of history, we know that both models' predictions were incorrect.
+The probabilistic model, fitted with NLL, yields a lower probability of winning, primarily due to the higher spread of data points around a growth value of 2.
 It's important to note that the specific probability from the probabilistic model may vary depending on the model obtained after training.

 # Summary
 Probabilistic regression models are created by fitting all the parameters of the distribution assumed for the data.
 Once these models are fitted, they can predict the target value and evaluate the uncertainty associated with the prediction.
 The flexibility of neural networks allows us to choose whether to fit each parameter of the distribution linearly or non-linearly.
 Depending on the specific problem and dataset, probabilistic models can be harnessed to make more informative decisions, as demonstrated in the voting example above (e.g., using 1−CDF).